 Finally, a really easy way to boost confidence and give your child something to feel good about (without you even needing to say anything at all) is to provide activities and opportunities for success, where failure is not possible.

-A good example is doing an arts and crafts project for kids.
-Being creative and making something with their hands will help them to feel accomplished and proud.
 There is no “wrong” way to do art, so there is no way to fail!

 What are some of your favorite words of encouragement for kids that have made a difference in your children’s lives?